 Walk to the parking area

 Once you arrive at Fujigaoka Station, you will need to walk 20 minutes South to the PA (Parking Area).
 A PA is the same as a service station.
 The route is easy enough to follow, especially if you download and use Maps.Me.
 Here is the route below.

 Hitch a ride to Nagoya

 When we reached the PA Station the gate was locked, so be prepared to possibly have to climb over the fence.
 If you don’t fancy the climb over the fence, you will have to walk all the way around.
 We waited at Kohoka PA for around 30 minutes, before a kind young man in his 20s picked us up.
 At first, many people drove past us with an embarrassed smiles, but don’t let this deter you.
 Keep on persisting!
 After driving for a few hours, we waved goodbye to our first driver in Nagoya.
 The first hitchhiking Japan challenge was sorted!

 Nagoya to Kyoto

 Nagoya is a large city, so we recommend trying to hitch a ride here; if your driver is not going to Kyoto/ Osaka.
-The chances of your driver going all the way from Tokyo to Kyoto is very unlikely.
+The chances of your driver going all the way from Tokyo to Kyoto are very unlikely.
 So, break up the journey in Nagoya.
 If it’s too late in the day, you are certain to find accommodation nearby.
 Luckily, we managed to hitch rides from Tokyo all the way to Kyoto in one day, with multiple drivers.
-If you only manage to get to Nagoya and wish to continue towards Osaka/Kyoto, start hitchhiking at the large and very popular PA, Kariya down.
+If you only manage to get to Nagoya and wish to continue towards Osaka/Kyoto, start hitchhiking at the large and very popular PA, Kariya Down.